rubymotion-community/motion-http/README.md

     $ rake pod:install # for iOS apps
     $ rake gradle:install # for Android apps

+### iOS Specific Configuration

+If you will be making insecure HTTP requests (not HTTPS), you will need to explicitly allow insecure HTTP requests by adding this line to your app's configuration in your Rakefile:

+    app.info_plist['NSAppTransportSecurity'] = { 'NSAllowsArbitraryLoads' => true }

 ## Usage

 Using `Motion::HTTP` is quick and easy.
 You can use the simple approach for making one-off requests, or the advanced approach of creating a reusable API client for further customization.